Features of the Norwegian Criminal Justice System

 In most cases, the accused is entitled to his defense being paid at the public expense.

-Mediation through the Norwegian Mediation Service (Konfliktrådet) can in certain cases be used as an alternative or supplement to the courts.
+Mediation through the Norwegian Mediation Service (Konfliktrådet) can, in certain cases, be used as an alternative or supplement to the courts.

 The National Police Immigration Service is not part of the prosecuting authority but can assist immigration authorities with registration, identification and deportation of immigrants.
 This organ also runs the National Police Immigration Detention Centre (“Trandum”).

-Penal sanctions
+Penal Sanctions

 There are several different penal sanctions in Norway.

 A person sentenced to unconditional imprisonment (ubetinget fengselsstraff) must serve his sentence in prison.
-Norway’s prison system is comprised of high security prisons, low security prisons and halfway houses run by the Norwegian Correctional Service.
-A sentence of up to six months unconditional imprisonment may be served through electronic monitoring (ankle bracelet).
+Norway’s prison system is comprised of high security prisons, low security prisons and halfway houses (overgangsbolig) run by the Norwegian Correctional Service.
+A sentence of up to six months of unconditional imprisonment may be served through electronic monitoring (ankle bracelet).
 Most prisoners can apply for probation after serving two-thirds of their sentence.

 A person can also be sentenced to community service (samfunnsstraff) or fines (bøter).
 Individuals who are unable to pay their fines can receive an alternate sentence of community service for fines (bøtetjeneste).

 Preventative detention is a sentence in which the offender risks being imprisoned indefinitely, but can only be given if an ordinary sentence is deemed insufficient.
-A preventative detention can be prolonged for maximum five years at a time after the initial sentence is served.
+A preventative detention can be prolonged for a maximum of five years at a time after the initial sentence is served.